Brian Gaynor Initiatives

 Through Brian’s passion for quality business journalism, Anna Gibbons, Brian Gaynor’s wife of 30 years, was inspired to fund two Initiatives in Brian's name.
 These Initiatives aim to strengthen and promote high-quality business writing and journalism in New Zealand, improve opportunities for aspiring journalists, and raise awareness of the important role of business journalism in society.

 “Brian believed deeply in how important it is for investors to have trust in their financial markets, in the importance of public disclosure to help achieve that, and the power of high quality analysis and news coverage of business and financial affairs in keeping the markets honest.
+Brian and I often discussed what lasting contribution we might make to the cause of quality business journalism in New Zealand.
+This Initiative is the best practical expression I can think of to honour Brian’s name and values and have a positive impact on the future of business journalism in New Zealand.”

 __ Anna Gibbons